HandyHat/ha-hildebrandglow-dcc/README.md

-# This fork has been moved to https://github.com/HandyHat/ha-hildebrandglow-dcc

 # Hildebrand Glow (DCC) Integration

 Home Assistant integration for energy consumption data from UK SMETS (Smart) meters using the Hildebrand Glow API.